cosminadrianpopescu/azul/api.md

 ### Events

-Azul triggers some custom events (not `vim` events).
+Vesper triggers some custom events (not `vim` events).
 Some of the events will also have an array of arguments.

 #### FloatHidden